Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

 \subsection{Amplification stages}

 The qubit measurements require amplifiers.
-We first assume we can measure about 100 physical qubits with a single cable, (we get the factor of 100 by assuming the qubit frequencies are spread over 1\,GHz, and the readout time is 100\,ns).
-We assume the signal in each cable is amplified by three amplifiers, one at the qubit temperture, one at 4\,K and one at 70\,K. Here we take experimental numbers for the 4\,K and 70\,K amplifiers from Ref.~\cite{Malnou2021Oct}, while the paramp at $T_{\rm qb}$ is treated separately in Sec.~\ref{Sect:power_per_measurement} below \cite{amp-at-Tgen}.
-They propose HEMT amplifiers at $T_{\rm hemt} =70$\,K, these cannot be turned off between measurements and the are continually generating 5\,mW of heat generation per amplifier.
-With one amplifier for 100 physical qubits, this gives us $\dot{q}_{\rm hemt}= 50 \,\mu$W. The job of this amplifier is to amplify the signal well above the noise at 300\,K. However if the signal readout temperature $T_{\rm gen}$ is below 70\,K then it is clear that this amplifier is unnecessary so we can set $\dot{q}_{\rm hemt}$ to zero.
+We first assume we can measure about 100 physical qubits with a single readout line.
+We get the factor of 100 as follows.
+The readout time of 100\,ns means the readout on each physical qubit needs a bandwidth of about 0.01\,GHz.
+If we assume the qubit frequencies are spread over about 1\,GHz, then we can have about 100 qubits operating at different frequencies on a single readout line.
+We assume the signal in each readout line is amplified by three amplifiers, one at the qubit temperture, one at 4\,K and one at 70\,K. Here we take experimental numbers for the 4\,K and 70\,K amplifiers from Ref.~\cite{Malnou2021Oct}, while the parametric amplifiers (paramps) at $T_{\rm qb}$ is treated separately in Sec.~\ref{Sect:power_per_measurement} below \cite{amp-at-Tgen}.
+They propose HEMT amplifiers at $T_{\rm hemt} =70$\,K, which cannot be turned off between measurements, so they are continually generating 5\,mW of heat generation per amplifier.
+With one amplifier for 100 physical qubits, this gives us $\dot{q}_{\rm hemt}= 50 \,\mu$W. The job of this amplifier is to amplify the signal well above the noise at 300\,K. However if the signal readout temperature $T_{\rm gen}$ is below 70\,K, it is then clear that this amplifier is unnecessary, and we can set $\dot{q}_{\rm hemt}$ to zero.
 It turns out that our optimization places $T_{\rm gen}$ above 70\,K in our scenario A (so we keep $\dot{q}_{\rm hemt}=50\,\mu$W), but it places $T_{\rm gen}$ below 70\,K in our scenarios B and C, for which $\dot{q}_{\rm hemt}=0$.